arnavgautam/TreeHacks2015/HOLs/HOL-Windows8NotificationsCS/HOL.md

 - [Visual Studio Express 2012 for Web][1] or greater.
 - [Visual Studio 2012 Express for Windows 8][2] or greater.
-- A Windows Azure subscription with the Web Sites Preview enabled - [sign up for a free trial][3]
+- A Windows Azure subscription with the Websites Preview enabled - [sign up for a free trial][3]

 [1]:http://www.microsoft.com/visualstudio/
 [2]:http://msdn.microsoft.com/en-us/windows/apps/hh852659